You are located in service: Public Key Certificates

 • Your personal data, included in the certificate, is no longer valid/applicable.

-• Your private RSA key or your password to the file containing it has been compromised.
+• Your private RSA key (i.e. your .p12-file) or your password to the file containing it has been compromised.

 • You are no longer authorised to use the certificate.

-You can request that the registration authority revokes your certificate.
-This is done on the DFN-PKI Webpage and you need to enter the revocation PIN, specified at certificate application.
+You can request that the certification authority revokes your certificate.
+This is done online through the DFN-PKI Webpage and you need to enter the revocation PIN, specified at certificate application.

 Detailinformation